 For example, you might define the structure as follows:/

-In this example, the title is generated as a random sentence, slug as a unique slug based on the title, and body as a random set of paragraphs.
+as a unique slug based on the title, and body

 Inside the Tinker console, use the factory method to create multiple dummy posts: